MartinStokroos/ezResponseBox/README.md

 joystick button | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7

 ## The Input GPIOs
 The input pins are: GP0-GP7.
-The pull-up function is active on all the inputs to interface directly to pushbutton switches.
+The pull-up function is active on all the inputs to allow direct interfacing to pushbutton switches.

-**Using NO/NC button contacts**
+## Using NO/NC Button Contacts
-In the default situation, the *ezResponseBox* works with NO-contacts.
-If at least one connected switch is of an type NC, the *ezResponseBox* will detect this at start up (immediately after connecting to the USB port) and all of the logic input readings will be inverted.
-Please, don't mix up NO and NC contacts for the sake of simplicity.
-When using NC-type contacts, please tie the unused input pins to the ground (GND-pin).
+By default, the *ezResponseBox* operates with Normally Open (NO) contacts.
+If at least one connected switch is of the Normally Closed (NC) type, the *ezResponseBox* will detect this upon startup (immediately after connecting to the USB port), resulting in the inversion of all logic input readings.
+To maintain simplicity, avoid mixing NO and NC contacts.
+When using NC-type contacts, ensure that unused input pins are tied to the ground (GND pin).

 ## The Output GPIOs
-The eight debounced inputs are redirected to eight digital outputs GP8-GP15.
-The logic state can be inverted (see *Configuration Settings* below).
-The logic level is 3.3V.
-Level converters and/or line drivers are needed to interface to external 5V TTL-logic or LED-indicators.
+The eight debounced inputs are mapped to eight digital outputs, specifically GP8 to GP15.
+The logic state of these outputs can be inverted (refer to *Configuration Settings* below).
+The logic level is 3.3V; therefore, level converters and/or line drivers are required to interface with external 5V TTL logic or LED indicators.

 ## Configuration Settings
-When plugged into the  USB port of the computer, multiple devices will register to the operating system.
-The only active device is the one that is selected through jumper wires or DIP-switches.
-The configuration is set at start up.
-See the function table below for the configuration settings.
+Upon connecting the *ezResponseBox* to a computer’s USB port, multiple devices may register with the operating system.
+The only active device is the one selected via jumper wires or DIP switches.
+Configuration is established at power-up.
+Refer to the function table below for detailed configuration settings.

 ![ezResponseBox_bb.png](ezResponseBox_bb.png "wiring diagram")